tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 - priorities for channels

-- queue implementation details for droping stale or oversided messages.
+- queue implementation details for shedding load.

 These end up being quite coarse controls, and changing the settings are difficult because as the queues and channels are able to buffer large numbers of messages it can be hard to see the impact of a given change, particularly in our extant test environment.
-In general, we should endeavor:
+In general, we should endeavor to:

 - set real timeouts, via contexts, on most message send operations, so that senders rather than queues can be responsible for timeout logic.
 Additionally, this will make it possible to avoid sending messages during shutdown.

-- reduce (to the greatest extent possible,) the amount of buffering in channels and the queues, to more readily surface backpressure and reduce the potential for buildup of stale messages.
+- reduce (to the greatest extent possible) the amount of buffering in channels and the queues, to more readily surface backpressure and reduce the potential for buildup of stale messages.